brandonguigo/usanidi/README.md

 ## License

-Zero.sh is licensed under the MIT License.
+usanidi is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.